 - CCSS.ELA-Literacy.L.7.4.b Use common, grade-appropriate Greek or Latin affixes and roots as clues to the meaning of a word (e.g., belligerent, bellicose, rebel).

 If you discover your students need practice going over the prefixes in this activity, check out these FREE foldable graphic organizers.
-One organizer is included with each chapter.
+Each chapter has an organizer.
 Here again, the organizers may be used as a stand alone activity independent from the book.
-Prefix organizers are included with Chapters 10-12 in the July 2015 Monday Blog Posts.
+You will find prefix organizers with Chapters 10-12 in the July 2015 Monday Blog Posts.